-The PCC launched the consultation for the 2023/24 police budget which ran for 12 weeks.
-The consultation took the form of an online and hard copy survey and an intensive programme of media, communications and engagement activity.
+The PCC launched the consultation for the 2024/25 police budget which ran for a number of weeks.
+The consultation included an online and hard copy survey and an intensive programme of media, communications and engagement activity.

-The results were collated towards the end of January 2023 and presented by the PCC to the Police and Crime Panel at its meeting on 2 February 2023.
+The results were collated towards the end of January 2024 and presented by the PCC to the Police and Crime Panel at its meeting on 6 February 2024.

-These spending plans were then incorporated into the Medium-Term Financial Plan of the PCC that covered the period 2023/24 to 2026/27 and was signed off in February 2023.
+These spending plans were then incorporated into the Medium-Term Financial Plan of the PCC that covered the period 2024/25 to 2027/28 and was signed off in February 2024.